Jazz Goes to College: Release and reception

 Following the album's release, the quartet was featured on the cover of Time, with the accompanying article describing Brubeck as "the most exciting new jazz artist at work today".
 Jazz Goes to College enjoyed widespread popularity among college students in the 1950s and early 1960s.
 It was Columbia's fourth-best-selling pop album of 1954.

-In a retrospective five-star review, AllMusic's Lindsay Planer called the album a "perfect representation of the Dave Brubeck Quartet's pre-Time Out (1959) antics in the preferable concert performance setting", and wrote that the quartet's "support of Brubeck is uniformly flawless, ultimately producing what many consider as the most memorable music in the artist's cannon."
+In a retrospective five-star review, AllMusic's Lindsay Planer called the album a "perfect representation of the Dave Brubeck Quartet's pre-Time Out (1959) antics in the preferable concert performance setting", and wrote that the quartet's "support of Brubeck is uniformly flawless, ultimately producing what many consider as the most memorable music in the artist's canon."
 Samuel Chell of All About Jazz viewed it as an "essential recording" of "Brubeck-Desmond's greatest period, before the comparatively sterile, more formulaic studio albums, including Time Out, and found the music "soulful, in the moment, unrepeatable", writing that "the swing is generated internally and, rather than the body responding with visceral approval, the mind rocks and reels."
 Robert Christgau, writing for MSN Music, applauded Paul Desmond's contributions and said that, particularly on the album's standards, he is "at his lyrical best".
 Christgau complimented Brubeck's "blocky" solos because, "in rhythm music, blocky generally beats tinkly."

 The album sold well, and peaked at No. 8 on the Billboard Best Selling Popular Albums chart, becoming Brubeck's first album to chart.